berndfinger/macos-remove-dotfiles-before-eject/README.md

 # macos-remove-dotfiles-before-eject
 Prepares a removable medium (e.g. a USB stick) before removal and removes it

+No one really needs any Mac OS metadata on a Windows or Linux USB stick.

 The script rmdot.sh deletes all files which might have been created on a removable medium (e.g. USB stick) by MacOS and then ejects the medium.